 Steven A. Kandarian

-Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), a leading provider of insurance, annuities and employee benefit programs to approximately 100 million customers in nearly 50 markets around the world.
-He became president and CEO on May 1, 2011 and chairman of the board of directors on January 1, 2012.
-For 2016, MetLife had $63.5 billion in revenue.
+Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), one of the world’s leading financial services companies, which provides insurance, annuities, employee benefits and asset management to customers in more than 40 countries around the world and holds leading market positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.
+He became president and CEO on May 1, 2011, and chairman of the board of directors on January 1, 2012.
+For 2017, MetLife had $62 billion in revenue.
 The company ranked 42nd on the most recent FORTUNE 500®.

 Kandarian joined MetLife in April 2005 as executive vice president and chief investment officer (CIO).
 From 2007 to 2012, he also led MetLife’s enterprise-wide strategy, which identified key areas of focus for the company.
 His direction contributed to MetLife’s global expansion and led to significant cost savings as well as efforts to address the insurance needs of the underserved U.S. middle market.